相关文章推荐

 The behavior when closing the LIFF app depends on the LINE app version and the settings of the LIFF app.
 For more information, see Behavior when closing the LIFF app in the LIFF documentation.

-method before the initialization of the LIFF app by
+This method can be used before the LIFF app is initialized

 Example